Aleppo Soap is an ancient Syrian soap recipe made from just olive oil, laurel berry fruit oil, water and lye.

 In this case though, I wanted the soap to turn a natural shade of green from the oils alone, so chose extra-virgin olive oil, especially for its darker color.

-The individual “HANDMADE” molds in the photo below also came from Amazon and can be found HERE.
+The individual “HANDMADE” molds in the photo below also came from Amazon.

 - 4 oz (113.4 grams) extra virgin olive oil (80%)